mamesupport/catver.ini/README.md

 * `mature.ini`: Game list (arcade only) with adult images or content
 * `not_mature.ini`: Game list (arcade only) that do not have adult images or content

-This file is to be considered an unofficial version of the file "catver.ini".
-The original version is available here: http://www.progettoemma.net/?catlist
+The old version is available here: http://www.progettoemma.net/?catlist

 © AntoPISA www.progettoSNAPS.net